The Price of Progress? Examining the Costs and Benefits for women in the modern world…

-I wrote this after the death of Irish Feminist Nell McCaffrey, but then I thought that a man writing about feminism was not a good look.
+I wrote this after the death of Irish Feminist Nell McCafferty, but then I thought that a man writing about feminism was not a good look.
 Then, I thought not writing about feminism was a form of sexism.
 At this point, I tied myself in so many knots that I just gave up.
 But I don’t like to see a good post wasted, so I decided to throw caution to the wind and publish it now.
 Rather than being accused of ‘mansplaining,’ take this post as a signpost to the various feminist writers I mention who explain the issues and their views better than I ever could.

 Our neoliberal capitalist system has embraced women’s productivity potential.
 They have been brought into the fold as valuable ‘units of production’ for the rampageous economic engine of growth.
 Girls do better than boys in exams; consequently, most university students are now female, and in many occupations, new recruits are now majority female.
 Medical students are now 60% female.